 Food safety inspections aim at ensuring compliance with the food safety standards set by the regulatory authorities.
 Similarly, for meat processing regulations, these inspections double-check if the meat in production is safe for consumption by humans by:

 - Conducting physical inspections

 - Identifying violations

 What Do Food Inspections Do, and Why Do the Inspectors Visit?

-The inspectors from your local regulatory body can enter your premises during business hours any day of the working week to carry out inspections.
-They can come for routine or surprise inspections to investigate the compliance with the food safety laws and low ratings of the business.
+The health inspectors from your local regulatory body can enter your premises during business hours any day of the working week to carry out inspections.
+They can come for routine or surprise inspections to investigate compliance with the food safety laws and low ratings of the business.
 They could also visit because it is possible that customers have complained about the business or if there is certification validity due.

 If you have a business related to the food industry, you should always be ready for inspections by food safety agencies.
-It is important to make sure that there are no traces of hazardous foods present in your work environment.
+It is important to make sure that there are no traces of hazardous microbes present in your work environment.
 You should be committed to following all the safety laws to their maximum potential.